hindercanrun/wadify/Docs/WadFile.md

 ![image](https://github.com/user-attachments/assets/a1cb9920-208b-4d0e-87f1-dd0a2627dbb9)

-which was three from this wad. remember each wad can have a different timestamp and number of entries
+which was three from this wad. remember each wad can have a different timestamp and number of entries.

 ![image](https://github.com/user-attachments/assets/aa8256ad-afe5-46f6-b266-19c327952d4c)